top of page

 Resources | Plastic Pollution

 Plastic pollution has been identified as an emerging issue on Lake Huron, first through data from beach cleanups, second from incidences of plastic pellet spills, and third, from research on open lake pollution by plastic.
-The results illustrate the severity of the problem, and suggests some ways the issue can be pursued at the local and regional levels.

 The emerging issue of Great Lakes plastic pollution is a threat to the ecological and economic health and stability of the Great Lakes.
 Plastic debris has the capacity to adversely affect aquatic environments in a variety of ways that directly affects socio-economic and environmental interests.
 It is a problem on local shorelines that directly affects both municipalities and the general public.